-- 9.1 If at any time a Member, in the opinion of the Board, has: - a. being a Member Federation or Associate Member, failed to meet the criteria in Rule 6.2a to e (inclusive) or Rule 6.3a and b (as the case may be); and/or - b. acted in contravention of this Constitution, the Olympic Charter and/or the Constitution of the CGF; and/or - c. acted in a manner which would bring disrepute to him/her/itself and/or the NZOC;
+9.1 If at any time a Member, in the opinion of the Board, has:

+- being an Olympic Member Federation, Commonwealth Member Federation or Associate Member Federation, failed to meet the criteria in Rule 6.2 or Rule 6.3 or Rule 6.4 (as the case may be) and Rule 6.5; and/or - b. acted in contravention of this Constitution, the Olympic Charter and/or the Constitution of the CGF, as applicable; and/or - c. acted in a manner which would bring disrepute to him/her/itself and/or the NZOC;